Substance Use Guidelines Committee, July 2021

-Makeup: The members of the SUD Guideline Committee (see Box XX: SUD Guideline Committee Leaders, Members, and External Reviewers) were appointed by the NYSDOH AI to ensure representation of clinical practice in all major regions of the state, relevant medical disciplines and sub-specialties, key NYS agencies, community stakeholders, and patient advocates.
+Makeup: The members of the Substance Use Guidelines Committee (see Box 1: Substance Use Guidelines Committee Leaders, Members, and External Reviewers) were appointed by the NYSDOH AI to ensure representation of clinical practice in all major regions of the state, relevant medical disciplines and sub-specialties, key NYS agencies, community stakeholders, and patient advocates.
 Individuals confirmed as Committee members are required to disclose any potential conflicts of interest; disclosures are reviewed and approved by the NYSDOH AI Office of the Medical Director (see Funding and Disclosure of Potential Conflicts of Interest).

 Role: Committee members actively participate in guideline development, including evidence review, drafting of recommendations and text, manuscript review, consensus approval of all recommendations, and rating of recommendations.

-Leadership: The SUD Planning Group of committee leaders refined the recommendations, facilitated consensus approval of all recommendations, reviewed manuscripts, and addressed feedback from external peer and consumer reviewers.
+Leadership: The Substance Use Planning Group of committee leaders refined the recommendations, facilitated consensus approval of all recommendations, reviewed manuscripts, and addressed feedback from external peer and consumer reviewers.

 - Chinazo O. Cunningham, MD, MS, Chair